steevepay/babyfoot-manager/README.md

 ### Installation without docker-compose

-You must have postgresql installed before continu, [check-out](https://www.postgresql.org/download/).
+You must have postgresql installed before continuing, [check-out](https://www.postgresql.org/download/).

-If you haven't created a user, you should run before:
+If you have not created a user, you should run execute the following command:
 `createuser <username> --createdb`.
-First you need to create your database with the following command:
+First, you need to create your database with the following command:
 ```shell
 $ createdb -h localhost -p 5432 -U $USER babyfoot
 ```